"I desire that there be such a Congregation" (Diary, 437).

 In this Carmelite Convent, 29 Popławska Street, Vilnius,

+the sisters of the new congregation took their first religious vows.
+After Father Sopoćko’s return to Vilnius on August 19, 1944, the sisters expressed the need to renew their vows.
+Thus, on November 9, 1944, Father Sopoćko started with "the first six" a retreat that was to be their immediate preparation for the ceremony of their vows planned for November 16.
 After the war ended in 1945 and Lithuania was annexed by the USSR, a mass resettlement of Poles from Vilnius and its region to Poland began.
 Archbishop Jałbrzykowski, with the entire Curia and the Seminary, was forced to leave Vilnius.
 Three sisters also left for Poland.
 Therefore, on November 16, 1945 only three sisters renewed their vows.
 The sisters longed for living their lives at the convent, for finding at least the most humble place, where in a community they could glorify the Merciful God.
 As there was no hope for this in Vilnius at those times, the ones who stayed decided to go to Poland as well.
 On August 24, 1946, they paid their last visit to Father Michael Sopoćko to receive the blessings and advice for their new life.

 Upon arriving in Poland, on November 16, 1946, the six sisters met in Poznań to renew their vows.
 Holy Mass was celebrated by a Jesuit, Father Siwek.
 At that time the sisters decided how they would implement the idea of the Divine Mercy in their lives.
 Some of them decided to start a religious congregation, others - a lay institute, and still others, feeling responsible for their families, to stay spiritually connected with their sisters in lay life.
 In this way they started to work on the three aspects of vocation about which Sister Faustina had spoken.